-My usual breakfast consists of eggs and oatmeal, a diet from The Personal Trainer.
-Happily, I like both so it doesn’t get tiresome.
+My usual breakfast consists of eggs and oatmeal, a diet I got from The Personal Trainer.
+Happily I like both so it doesn’t get tiresome.
 Some mornings Someone makes me scrambled eggs from egg whites with one yolk.
-On other mornings he prepares 3 hard boiled eggs for consumption at work.
+On other mornings he prepares three hard boiled eggs for consumption at work.
 Either way I eat oatmeal, “the breakfast of nincompoops”.
 Or course there is always tea, hot or cold.
 If you are tired of tea than you are tired of Life.

 Hashed browns are always welcome, especially with hot sauce.

 On weekends we like to go to Sweet Tomatoes for breakfast, which allows us to read while we eat.
 Someone reads his “Vanity Fair” and I read medical journals.

 Next month for my birthday I will make some breakfast coffee cake.
 I have a recipe I learned in junior high school when I took ‘Home economics for bachelor living” :

 1 cup flour